-The teaching staff within our English Department work closely together and inspire students with their enthusiasm for literature and learning.
-The smaller class sizes enable us to get to know each and every student, their academic strengths and, almost more importantly, their likes and dislikes.
-This allows us to tailor the English curriculum to suit each girl and assists us in setting regular measurable targets.
+The teachers within our English Department work very closely together and inspire students with their enthusiasm for literature and learning.
+The smaller class sizes enable us to get to know each and every student, their academic strengths and their likes and dislikes.
+This allows us to tailor the English curriculum to suit each girl and assists us in setting regular, measurable targets.
 We pride ourselves on our ability to differentiate in this manner.

 We are always exploring new ways to inspire the girls in their study of English.
-In Years 7 and 8, the girls may take part in a Shakespeare workshop with professional actors.
-In Year 9 students head off to the Somme, in conjunction with the History Department, to gain a deeper understanding of the poetry of Wilfred Owen and others who fought in World War One.
-In Years 10 and 11 we take the girls on relevant theatre excursions, supporting their study of plays for the GCSE courses.
-By the end of Year 11, many of the girls choose to continue studying English Language or English Literature for A level.
+In Years 7 and 8, the girls may see a play or take part in a Shakespeare workshop with professional actors.
+In Year 9, students head off to the Somme, in conjunction with the History Department, to gain a deeper understanding of World War 1 Literature.
+In years 10 and 11 we take the girls on relevant theatre excursions and to ‘Poetry Live’, supporting their study of the Literature course.
+By the end of Year 11, many of the girls choose to continue to study English Language or Literature for A-level.

 As well as celebrating academic achievement, we feel it is important to provide opportunities for students to see the relevance of English in the wider world.
-We achieve this through a range of clubs and activities, run at different times during the school year, such as:
+We achieve this through a range of clubs and activities, run at different times during the school year.

 Debate Club runs at lunchtime and is very popular with all year groups.
-Wide-ranging thorny issues are tackled enthusiastically.
-Presentation skills are developed in this supportive forum, and it is fantastic for students to develop their confidence in engaging with such important matters.
+Wide-ranging issues are tackled enthusiastically.
+Presentation skills are developed in this supportive forum and it is fantastic for students to develop their confidence in engaging with such important matters.
 Those that attend Debate Club gain the opportunity to visit the Palace of Westminster and see MPS debate in the House of Commons or Lords; they also take part in an educational workshop.
 Many of our students have taken part in the ‘Youth Speaks’ Public speaking competition held by the Rotary and we have had successful teams reaching the semi-final of the Regionals.

 Creative Writing Club

-Creative Writing Club is a lunchtime club which meets to give girls an opportunity to express themselves creatively in a number of different forms.
-Competitions are entered, and pieces can be published on our website.
+Creative Writing Club is a lunchtime club which means to give girls and opportunity to express themselves creatively in a number of different forms.
+Competitions are entered and outstanding and winning pieces are published here.